The future of EVs goes beyond vehicles

 One approach to address the lack of charging infrastructure is for countries to grow a strong network of public charging points.
 Corresponding with the demands of its densely populated urban landscape, China has the greatest number of public chargers available, accounting for 85 percent of the world’s fast chargers and 55 percent of slow chargers.

 Regulations also help by creating an environment that is more conducive to EV adoption.
-In Singapore, under proposed laws to regulate EV charging, all new buildings with carparks are required to install EV charging points in at least one percent of their total car and motorcycle parking lots.
+In Singapore, under proposed laws to regulate EV charging, all new buildings with carparks are required to install EV charging points in at least 1 percent of their total car and motorcycle parking lots.

 The same laws apply for developments that increase their gross floor area by 50 percent or more, or increase their approved electrical load to 280 kilovolt-ampere (kVa) or more.
 The charging points will also have to provide sufficient electrical load to support EV charging with 7.4 kilowatt (kW) fast chargers for 15 percent of the total parking spaces.